Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 It’s way too soon to say, but it’s all very interesting how it’s all connected.

-It’s not actually clear how long this modulation lasts, if it’s just short-lived to help boost the antigen response process or if it achieves more long term changes will need more data.
-At worst, successive exposures to Matrix-M could see benefit.
+It’s not clear how long this modulation lasts, if it’s just short-lived to help boost the antigen response process, or if it achieves more long-term changes; we will need more data.
+At worst, successive exposures to Matrix-M could see benefits.

 Even if there is a chance it might help fight cancer, don’t we want that?